FDMediagroep/bnr-branded/README.md

 1. `npm run dev`: Start the local development server
 1. Open `localhost:3000` in your browser to use the application.

-### VSCode Apollo plugin
+### VSCode GraphQL plugin from GraphQL Foundation

-[VSCode Apollo plugin](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) - For autocomplete, syntax highlighting of GraphQL-related files.
+[GraphQL plugin](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql) - For autocomplete, syntax highlighting and inline query execution.

 ## More resources